Data-Bear-HB/Bicycle_Related_Deaths/README.md

 Question 2: Comparing Oregon and Washington, states with varying levels of bicycle safety infrastructure, which state has a lower rate of bicyclist deaths per population?

-Question 3: What factors may be contributing to this difference in cyclist deaths rates per state?
+Question 3: Is the number of bicycle deaths really rising?
+If so, is the rise statistically significant?
 _____________________________________________________________________________

 Summary: